astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/comments.md

 ## It's a balance

-I greatly respect my old boss and also that guy in the interview, but I would politely disagree with them.
+I greatly respect my old boss and that guy in the interview, but I would politely disagree with them.
 Like all things in life, it's a balance!

-Yes, I think the popular and rising argument that the code should suffice itself **is true**.
+Yes, I think the popular argument that the code should suffice itself **is true**.
 Don't go around trying to one-line things into oblivion for the sake of "efficiency."
 If it doesn't make any sense to look at at-a-glance, then you've just wasted everybody's time with regard